 - Notice what parts of the road appear to have less snow and ice.
 Cars on the road will eventually melt a path for the tires.
 You’ll know it when you see it.

-- Often a three lane road becomes a two or even a one lane road once snow begins to a bit heavy.
+- Often a three lane road becomes a two or even a one lane road once snow begins to build up a bit heavy.
 Keep that in mind when driving and understand others may not have figured this out as they drive.

 - At intersections, be cautious when turning or crossing.
 Make sure the vehicles on the other streets are able to stop and yield.